raymondtpoon/civ-ipriot-smiley/knowledge_and_evidence.md

    > The fact that Happy class inherits blinkable as well because its an additional method that doesn't occur in sad.
    >
 4. How does this difference affect the functionality of these classes
-   > The Happy class ends up behaving with a blink which the Sad class doesn't have.
+   > The Happy class ends up behaving with a blink which the Sad class doesn't.
    >

 ### 2.6.
 Where is the Sense(Hat) in the code?

 1. Which class(es) utilize the functionality of the SenseHat?
-   > Your answer here
+   > The Smiley class primarily utilises SenseHat.
+SenseHat functionaility is also used in the sub classes of Smiley such as in Happy and Sad classes but they only do so by inheriting it from Smiley's functionality.
    >
 2. Which of these classes directly interact with the SenseHat functionalities?
-   > Your answer here
+   > Smiley
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
-   > Your answer here
+   > Encapsulation refers to hiding the function of how something is done.
+Between the classes Smiley and SenseHat, the functionalities of SenseHat is hidden when looking at the Smiley class.
+It restricts direct access to the SenseHat class, although sub classes like Happy and Sad can also use SenseHat functionalities without directly accessing it.
    >

 ### 2.7.
 Sad Smileys Can’t Blink (Or Can They?)